the-other-mariana/the-other-mariana.github.io/_posts/2023-08-21-coding-letters-on-a-path.md

 \overleftarrow{b} = \langle B_x - o_x, B_y - o_y\rangle
 $$

-With these two angles we would be needing this dot product identity:
+With these two vectors we would be needing this dot product identity:

 $$
 \overleftarrow{a} \cdot \overleftarrow{b} = | \overleftarrow{a} | |\overleftarrow{b} | cos(\theta)